 Is it just a Xiaomi problem?

-To be fair, I cannot recommend any auto mode I’ve tested.
+To be fair, I cannot recommend any auto mode I’ve tested or reviewed.
 I’ve tested the Philips AC4072 on auto mode, and it averaged 59% reductions in 0.5 micron particles, which is pretty close to the Xiaomi results.
 So I think this is more of a problem with auto modes rather than the Xiaomi specifically.

 Yet I can still recommend the Philips.
 Why?
 It can stay in medium or high as long as you want, and my data shows it works fine all night as long as it’s not on auto mode.

 I’m confident that Xiaomi can fix this flaw by simply allowing people to run it on high without reverting back to auto mode.
-But until that happens, I cannot recommend using the Mi2.
+But until that happens, I cannot give a good review or recommend using the Mi2.

 As always, I’m publishing more details on the test method and the original data for fellow nerds.